 One modern addiction risk that could not have been imagined twenty years ago is the compulsive use of the Internet.
 Though significant clinical disagreement exists about whether or not excessive or compulsive Internet use qualifies as an actual addiction, many potentially addictive behaviors offline such as gambling, sex, shopping, and gaming can be fueled and enabled by Internet access.
 There are several reasons for a compulsive or excessive computer user to get help.

 Many people find the anonymity and relatively shallow interaction of social networking sites to be more comfortable and controllable than the sometimes awkward world of real interaction.
 People can reinvent themselves online with ease and may engage in risky behavior behind the cloak of protection they believe the Internet provides.
 Compulsive Internet use often causes isolation from real-life friends and family which can lead to depression and loneliness.

 Compulsive Internet use has compromised many people’s jobs.
 Frequent use of social networking sites is now causing a significant decrease in productivity in the workplace, and employers are working to stem that with stricter policies related to on-the-job use of the Internet.
 A person who cannot resist their urge to get online may run the risk of unemployment.

 Pornography and Sex Addiction Relate to Internet Use

 The ease of access to sexual materials that the computer age has brought is problematic.
-Internet pornography is more commonplace than adult bookstores, magazines, strip clubs or films.
-Sex addiction is powerful and destructive to real-life relationships and may lead to increasingly risky sexual behavior offline as well.
+Internet pornography is more commonplace than adult bookstores, magazines, strip clubs, or films.
+Sex addiction is powerful and destructive to real-life relationships and may lead to increased risky sexual behavior offline as well.

 Internet Gambling Addiction Relates to Internet Use